cade4/perl-data-tools/README.md

 ## julian\_date\_diff\_in\_words( $julian\_date\_diff );

-Returns human-friendly text for the give date difference (in days).
+Returns human-friendly text for the given date difference (in days).
 This function returns absolute difference text, for relative (before/after/ago/in) see julian\_day\_diff\_in\_words\_relative().